prototypefund/Digital_Bargeld-docs/api-mint.rst

-    The client currently does not have to demonstrate knowledge of the private key of the reserve to make this request, which makes the reserve's public key privliged information known only to the client, their bank, and the mint.
+    The client currently does not have to demonstrate knowledge of the private key of the reserve to make this request, which makes the reserve's public key privliged information known only to the client, their bank, and the exchange.
 In future, we might wish to revisit this decision to improve security, such as by having the client EdDSA-sign an ECDHE key to be used to derive a symmetric key to encrypt the response.
-This would be useful if for example HTTPS were not used for communication with the mint.
+This would be useful if for example HTTPS were not used for communication with the exchange.

   **Request:**